Editorial: Forcing women to have babies is a big mistake

 Cornell University law professor Sherry Colb perfectly describes the people on the verge of making abortion a crime for tens of millions of American women.
 Colb calls them the "pro-forced-pregnancy-and-birth movement."
 With a leaked draft of a U.S. Supreme Court decision killing Roe v.
-Wade all over the news, Colb's April 15 essay on the website Justia becomes even more prescient than it already was.
+Wade all over the news, Colb's April 15 essay on the website Justia becomes even more prescient.
 The essay exposes anti-abortion propaganda for what Colb says are "lies of the righteous."

-Fighting back against religious zealots and their need to impose their will requires pushing back hard against their lies, even if the court overturns Roe v.
+Fighting back against religious zealots and their need to impose their will on others requires pushback, even if the court overturns Roe v.
 Wade.

 "The movement to protect women from those who would forcibly keep them pregnant against their will has had the anemic name 'pro-choice' rather than, say, 'anti-theocracy' or 'anti-servitude,'" Colb writes.
 "But what the enemies of reproductive autonomy have supported (and can soon declare victory in installing) is a whole lot worse than just not giving people choices."